About

 My fiction has also been podcast numerous times (see my publications list for links), and appeared in a number of retrospective and year’s best anthologies since 2009, when I was on the shortlist for the John W. Campbell Award for Best New Writer.
 When I attended the Clarion West Workshop in 2006, I was also the recipient for the Susan C. Petrey Memorial Scholarship.
 In addition, several of my screenplays have been made into award-winning short films.

 My academic and critical writings have appeared in Acta Koreana, Arena Journal, and Arena Magazine, and I’ve published nonfiction in Matrix, Munhwa Journal, Clarkesworld, Apex, and Arc.
-I’ve also been a regular book reviewer for Kyoto Journal since 2013.
+I was for a time a regular book reviewer for Kyoto Journal since 2013.
 I also cowrote a series of English textbook for elementary schoolkids.

 What are you working on now?